 Big battery, big engine, and big size, the last e-bike launched by Cannondale is not some sort of a half-measure or half-incredible electric bicycle.
 But is its style and electric power enough to make it a good urban city bike?
 Let’s take a closer look.

 Cannondale is a traditional cycle player and is among the manufacturers which have taken time to embrace the electric wave.
-However, the American company wants to remedy this and so, it unveiled a very powerful and stylish model of an electric bike, Canvas Neo 1.
+However, the American company wants to remedy this and so, it unveiled a very powerful and stylish model of an electric bike, Canvas Neo.

 Read also: Is Cannondale a good e-bike brand to buy?
-Complete brand & models review – in this article.
+Brand and models review.

 This model is available in two frame designs or otherwise, two versions.
 However, they are fairly distinguished by their level of motorization.